 - How much can I claim as a victim of rape?

-In this legal guide, we give a clear and simple explanation as to how the rape victim compensation scheme might be useful.
-We will cover all relevant topics, including the legal definition of rape, general estimations of how much compensation for rape victim cases, how to claim for physical and psychological damages caused by rape, and what to do if you need to make a rape claim.
+This legal guide gives a clear and straightforward explanation of how the rape victim compensation scheme might be useful.
+We will cover all relevant topics, including the legal definition of rape, general estimations of how much compensation rape claims could be worth, how to claim for physical and psychological damages caused by rape, and what to do if you need to make a rape claim.

-We understand that every case is unique and you may have your own personal questions after reading the guide.
+Here at Legal Expert, we understand that every case is unique, and you may have your own personal questions after reading the guide.
 We are happy to offer you a free consultation session so that you can get answers to your questions.
 Please use the contact details in the final section to start your free session today.

-Legally, rape is a term used to describe any unlawful sexual intercourse.
-This includes penetration of a person’s vagina, anus or mouth using a sex organ, body parts or any other objects without the consent of the victim.
+As outlined in the Sexual Offences Act 2003, rape is a term used to describe any unlawful sexual intercourse.
+This includes penetration of a person’s vagina, anus or mouth using a sex organ, body parts or any other objects without the victim’s consent.

 Women are not the only victims of rape; men, women and children can be victims of rape and can be similarly entitled to claim compensation.

-If you didn’t give consent for a person to have penetrative sex with you and you suffer from any physical injuries from rape, you may be able to claim for damages from the Criminal Injuries Compensation Authority (CICA), from your attacker or from their employer.
+If you didn’t give consent for a person to have penetrative sex with you and you suffer from any physical injuries from rape, you might be able to claim damages from the Criminal Injuries Compensation Authority (CICA).
 This could help you pay for medical attention and cover the other costs of rehabilitation.

-If you can identify the person who attacked you, it’s possible to claim compensation from them, provided that they have enough assets to cover the damages.
-In cases where the person who attacked you was representing an organisation or acting in the course of their employment when the assault occurred, you may be able to claim damages from their employer.
+If you can identify the person who attacked you, it’s possible to claim compensation for rape from them, provided that they have enough assets to cover the damages.
+If they don’t have the means to cover any damages or you aren’t able to identify the attacker, you could make your claim through the CICA.

-Our expert legal team will let you know how (and against whom) to make your claim after reviewing the facts of your case.
+Our expert legal team will let you know how (and against whom) to make your rape compensation claim after reviewing the facts of your case.

 The psychological damages the victim may suffer from rape can include post-traumatic stress disorder, characterised by intense fear, feelings of helplessness, lack of trust, irritability, depression, violent flashbacks, mood swings, bitterness and lack of concentration.

 Rape can lead to low self-esteem, dissociation, eating disorders, neurosis, sexual disorders, self-blame and self-hate and shame.
 Rape victims are also sometimes exposed to bullying, blame and rejection by members of the public.
-You may also miss out on a number of opportunities such as dating, friendship and social opportunities, due to lack of trust, inability to work due to depression and irritability and a lack of sleep as a result of psychological problems amongst other issues.
+You may also miss out on several opportunities such as dating, friendship and social opportunities, due to lack of trust, inability to work due to depression and irritability and a lack of sleep due to psychological problems amongst other issues.

-The negative psychological effects of rape are one of the reasons why you should never pass on the opportunity to receive victims compensation payments.
+The adverse psychological effects of rape are one of the reasons why you should never pass on the opportunity to receive victims compensation payments.

-The Criminal Injuries Compensation Authority (CICA) is an establishment set up and funded by the UK Government to handle compensation claims from victims of mental or physical abuse.
+The Criminal Injuries Compensation Authority (CICA) is an establishment set up and funded by the UK Government to handle compensation claims made by victims of mental or physical abuse.

-The agency is sponsored by the Ministry of Justice and awards compensation worth more than £200 million to victims of violent crimes every year.
-The agency only awards victim support compensation amounts to victims of violent crimes who were not to blame for the incident, people who have sustained injuries as a result of the crime or whilst trying to prevent or protect themselves from the crime.
+The agency is sponsored by the Ministry of Justice and awards compensation to victims of violent crimes every year.
+The agency only awards victim support compensation amounts to victims of violent crimes who were not to blame for the incident, people who have sustained injuries resulting from the crime or whilst trying to prevent or protect themselves from the offence.

-The CICA is able to award compensation to victims of rape and sexual assaults, even if the guilty party has not been caught.
+The CICA can award compensation to victims of rape and sexual assault, even if the guilty party has not been caught.
 The CICA considers the following factors when reviewing compensation applications:

 - Whether or not the case was promptly reported to the police and any other prosecuting authority.

-- Whether or not the victim sought medical care for the injuries sustained.
+- Whether or not the victim sought medical care from a doctor or other medical professional for the injuries sustained.

 - The nature and extent of the injuries.

-- The circumstances surrounding the incident, especially whether there was consent from the victim or not.
+- The circumstances surrounding the incident, mostly whether there was consent from the victim or not.